-Called 'Birdwatch', the tool currently appears to have two primary functions: allowing users to report 'misleading' Tweets to Twitter's content moderators, and allowing users to provide public notes on why they believe a Tweet is or is not misleading.
+Called Birdwatch, the tool appears to have two primary functions: allowing users to report misleading Tweets to Twitter's content moderators and allowing users to provide public notes on why they believe a tweet is or is not misleading.

-App researcher Jane Manchun Wong first uncovered the feature in August.
-At the time, she Tweeted that moderators could flag tweets, vote on whether it was misleading, and add notes.
+App researcher Jane Manchun Wong uncovered the feature in August.
+At the time, she Tweeted that moderators could flag tweets, vote on whether it was misleading and add notes.

 Twitter is working on a moderation tool to monitor misinformations on Twitter— Jane Manchun Wong (@wongmjane) August 5, 2020